rticommunity/rticonnextdds-examples/examples/custom_transport/README.txt

 The DomainParticipants may run on different computers as long as they have access to some common file systems.

-DomainPartiipants may also be configured to have different "addresses" regardless of weather they run on the same computer.
+DomainParticipants may also be configured to have different "addresses" regardless of weather they run on the same computer.
 The FileTransort only uses the address to construct the filename.